Pylons/pyramid/docs/narr/urldispatch.rst

 -------------

-The main purpose of a route is to match (nor not match) the ``PATH_INFO`` provided during a request against a URL path pattern.
+The main purpose of a route is to match (nor not match) the ``PATH_INFO`` present in the WSGI environment provided during a request against a URL path pattern.
 When this URL path pattern is matched, a dictionary is placed on the request named ``matchdict`` with the values that match patterns in the ``path`` element.
 If the URL pattern does not match, no matchdict is generated.

 .. _route_path_pattern_syntax: